V4LKdev/Portfolio/README.md

 - [ ] Enhanced project writeups and additional links
 - [ ] Smooth subpage transitions with game-like animations
 - [ ] Add patchnotes element to the main menu
+- [ ] Move the Fallback Image warning and others to the center bottom instead of the left bottom

 ## Technical Stack
 - **Frontend**: React 18, TypeScript, Tailwind CSS